akshaybabloo/Abies/README.md

 ## 4 Running `run.ps1`

-To run the PowerShell script file, do the following:
+To run the PowerShell script, do the following:

 ```
 powershell -ExecutionPolicy ByPass -File run.ps1